nhoizey/nicolas-hoizey.com/src/articles/2017/01/12-how-much-data-should-my-service-worker-put-upfront-in-the-offline-cache/2017-01-12-how-much-data-should-my-service-worker-put-upfront-in-the-offline-cache.md

 Just to illustrate, it means that **one visit to this site will cost a Mauritanian at least 10 % of his daily income**, according to [Tim Kadlec](https://twitter.com/tkadlec)'s simulation on [What Does My Site Cost?](https://whatdoesmysitecost.com/test/170111_P9_D0V3#gniCost).

-{% cloudinary what-does-my-site-cost.png caption="Cost of visiting this website as a percentage of daily income" %}
+{% respimg "what-does-my-site-cost.png", "Cost of visiting this website as a percentage of daily income" %}

 Only 0.24 % for Jeremy in UK or 0.28 % for me in France, but we are here because we love the [World Wide Web, not Wealthy Westerners' Web](https://www.paris-web.fr/2016/conferences/www-world-wide-web-not-wealthy-westerners-web.php), as presented by [Bruce Lawson](https://twitter.com/brucel) during 2016 edition of the Paris Web conference.

-{% cloudinary logo /assets/logos/lighthouse.png %}
+{% respimg "/assets/logos/lighthouse.png", "logo" %}

 Because I use it quite a lot these days to check my own Progressive Web Apps, I thought it would be nice if [Lighthouse](https://chrome.google.com/webstore/detail/lighthouse/blipmdconlkpinefehnmjammfjpmpbjk), the Chrome extension that check web pages against [a growing list of best practices](https://developers.google.com/web/updates/2016/12/lighthouse-dbw), included a check on total page weight.
 It looks like [Hubert Sablonnière](https://twitter.com/hsablonniere) already [had this idea and created an issue](https://github.com/GoogleChrome/lighthouse/issues/584), which got support from [Paul Irish](https://twitter.com/paul_irish), so it will come sooner or later.